vedicastrology123/vash/content/articles/guru-dakshina.md

   - "Guru Dakshina"
 ---

-### Guru Dakshina / Kannikai
+### Guru Dakshina - Payments

-Please pay Guru Dakshina, click on this link - [stevehora at razorpay](https://rzp.io/l/stevehora), enter amount, click Pay and select UPI and enter Id : stevehora@icici .

 If you are an international client, to pay in USD, click [this link](https://rzp.io/l/stevehoraus) .

+Please pay Guru Dakshina in INR, click on this link - [stevehora at razorpay](https://rzp.io/l/stevehora), enter amount, click Pay and select UPI and enter Id : stevehora@icici .

 Thanks and Regards,
 Steve